capnproto/ekam/README.md

 Note that projects imported this way will usually have a bunch of errors reported since they are not Ekam-clean.
 However, often (such as in the case of Google Test) the important parts will compile well enough to use.

+### Per-directory compile options

+To specify some additional compiler options that should apply within a particular directory (and all children, recursively), you may create a file called `compile.ekam-flags` and populate it with simple variable assignments in shell syntax.
+For example:

+    # Define FOO to 1 when compiling code in this directory.
+    CXXFLAGS=$CXXFLAGS -DFOO=1

+`.ekam-flags` files are actually executed using `/bin/sh` just before invoking the compiler.
+When multiple flags files are in-scope, the flags file in the outermost directory runs first.

 ## Custom Rules

 You may teach Ekam how to handle a new type of file -- or introduce a one-off build rule not triggered by any file -- by creating a rule file.
 A rule file is any executable with the extension `.ekam-rule`.
 Often, they are shell scripts, but this is not a requirement.
 Rule files can themselves be the output of other rules, so you could compile a C++ program that acts as a rule.

 Ekam executes custom rules and then communicates with them on stdin/stdout using a simple line-based text protocol described below.
+The rule may also write error logs intended for the user to stderr.

 When Ekam encounters an executable with the `.ekam-rule` extension, it first runs it with no arguments in order to "learn" it.
 At that time, the program may tell ekam what kinds of files it should trigger on using the `trigger` command (below).
 When Ekam encounters a trigger file, it will execute the rule again with the trigger file's canonical name as the argument.
 Alternatively, if you just want to implement a one-off action, then the rule may simply perform that action at "learn" time without registering any triggers.